 Most aircraft accidents occur during the take-off and landing phase of the flight.
 Collisions with obstacles during climb out, runway overruns on landing occur every now and then.
 In this section of the site we will take a look at the various factors contributing to the performance of the aircraft in this part of the flight.
 Hopefully we help the pilot ensuring safe operation during these phases as the rules require that of the pilot in command.

-An easy way to calculate the crosswinds for take-off, landing and enroute is using the standard crosswind chart (see image) or just can use the calculator below.
+An easy way to calculate the crosswinds for take-off, landing and enroute is using the standard crosswind chart (see image) or just can use the calculator below during preflight.
+There are a number of apps available which simulate the well known E6B calculator for your smart phone or tablet device.